-To the North of the Monument, you will see a large, black ship.
-It is the Battleship This battleship was launched in May of 1912 and served in World War I and World War II.
 As you walk up the steps of the Monument on either the North or East sides, look for a small bronze plaque.
-This plaque tells you that the building was constructed by the a National agency that employed millions of unemployed and often unskilled workers between 1935 and 1943 to carry out public works projects including the construction of public buildings and roads, and operated large arts projects.
+This plaque tells you that the building was constructed by the

+Works Progress Administration, a National agency that employed millions of unemployed and often unskilled workers between 1935 and 1943 to carry out public works projects including the construction of public buildings and roads, and operated large arts projects.
 Funding from this organization helped build the Monument.
-Walking around the building, you will note that the (number) sides of the shaft of the Monument have artwork on them.
+Walking around the building, you will note that the 8 (number) sides of the shaft of the Monument have artwork on them.
 One depicts Texas Lt.
-Col. William B. Travis sending a letter from the , (place) to "the People of Texas & all Americans in the world" sharing news of his dire situation.
-Another, the "San Jacinto Advance," illustrates the Texian troops at the battle and the (number) cannon that were donated by the people of Cincinnati to aid the cause of the Texas Revolution.
+Col. William B. Travis sending a letter from the Alamo , (place) to "the People of Texas & all Americans in the world" sharing news of his dire situation.
+Another, the "San Jacinto Advance," illustrates the Texian troops at the battle and the 2 (number) cannon that were donated by the people of Cincinnati to aid the cause of the Texas Revolution.
 The text at the base of the Monument outlines the key people, places and events of the Texas Revolution.
-The North side details the arrest of (name)
+The North side details the arrest of Stephen F. Austin (name) in January of 1834 and explains that he was held without trial until July of 1835.
+On the East side, you learn that the first shots of the Revolution were fired in Gonzales (place)